nilsmango/project7III/content/qr/support.md

 ## FAQ

 ### What upgrades are available?
-We offer an upgrade which removes the ads in the app.
+We offer a very cheap upgrade which unlocks unlimited QR code creation for 7III QR.

 ## Feature Requests and Bugs
 We love hearing your ideas and finding bugs!
 Send your feature requests or bugs to [hi@project7III.com](mailto:hi@project7III.com).